 - suggest they speak to their GP

 Treatment for obsessive compulsive disorder (OCD) depends on the how much the condition is affecting your daily life.

-The two main treatments are:
+The 2 main treatments are:

 Children with OCD are usually referred to a healthcare professional with experience of treating OCD in children.

 It can take several months before a treatment has a noticeable effect.